Ask a doctor about a prescription for IBUPROFEN NORMON 400 mg FILM-COATED TABLETS

 Infections

 Ibuprofen may mask the signs of an infection, such as fever and pain.
-Therefore, it is possible that ibuprofen may delay the appropriate treatment of the infection, increasing the risk of complications.
-This has been observed in pneumonia caused by bacteria and skin infections related to chickenpox.
-If you take this medication while having an infection and the infection symptoms persist or worsen, consult your doctor without delay.
+Consequently, it is possible that ibuprofen may delay the appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medicine while having an infection and the symptoms of the infection persist or worsen, consult your doctor without delay.

 Interference with laboratory tests